LukasMarx/ai-food-blog/src/content/posts/Blueberry Pancakes.md

 recipeYield: "4"
 calories: 385
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.", "In a separate bowl, whisk together the milk, egg, melted butter, and vanilla extract.", "Pour the wet ingredients into the dry ingredients and mix until just combined.", "Gently fold in the blueberries.",
     "Heat a non-stick pan or griddle over medium-low heat.", "Using a 1/4 cup measuring cup, pour the batter onto the pan or griddle.", "Cook until bubbles form on the surface of the pancake and the bottom is golden brown (around 2-3 minutes).", "Flip the pancake over and cook until the other side is golden brown (around 1-2 minutes).", "Repeat with the remaining batter.",
-  "Serve the pancakes hot with butter and maple syrup."
+    "Serve the pancakes hot with butter and maple syrup.", ]
-  ]
 ---